KatamariJr/dwelling-of-duels-scripts/README.md

 # TODO
 - need a way to update an entry with a new mp3 easily. needs to put it up to s3 so its stored for future pulls
 - add button to auto archive the previous month's tracks. names the folders automatically (or at least provides a default automatically)
-- make a script that can auto generate the variants of the banner art that I need
-- make the `tag.py` script read the month name info from a cfg file so we dont have to edit the source every month
 - make the voting tally script auto-flag anybody who has too many "average +0.00" votes because those are usually incomplete
 - add a button to let me view the raw json for an entry (and maybe edit)
 - make a way to alert the submitter of a song if a voter had submitted high deviance votes that strongly favored the submitter (ballot stuffing), just include the email address and a generic notice. we could then track how many times this happens